arjenderuiter/arjenderuiter.github.io/_posts/2020-07-16-SUMMARY-AND-REVIEW-ACCELERATE-NICOLE-FORSGREN-JEZZ-HUMBLE-GENE-KIM.md

-<h1>Summary and review of 'Accelerate' by Nicole Forsgren PhD, Jezz Humble and Gene Kim [as published on Medium](https://medium.com/sendcloud-engineering/summary-and-review-of-accelerate-by-nicole-forsgren-phd-jez-humble-and-gene-kim-3817eee76986)</h1>
+Summary and review of 'Accelerate' by Nicole Forsgren PhD, Jezz Humble and Gene Kim [as published on Medium](https://medium.com/sendcloud-engineering/summary-and-review-of-accelerate-by-nicole-forsgren-phd-jez-humble-and-gene-kim-3817eee76986)

 **Overview**
 <br>